Dragon Goes House-Hunting: Manga

-A spin-off manga will begin serialization in the same magazine in January 2023.
+A spin-off manga was serialized in the same magazine from January 5, 2023 to May 2, 2023.

 Anime

 An anime adaptation was announced in the fifth volume of the manga on October 10, 2019, later revealed as a television series on May 9, 2020.
 It was animated by Signal.MD and directed by Haruki Kasugamori, with Shiori Asuka and Su Shiyi designing the characters, and Kyōhei Matsuno composing the music.
 The series aired from April 4 to June 20, 2021 on Tokyo MX, ytv, and BS Fuji.
 Masayoshi Ōishi performed the series' opening theme song "Role-playing", while Non Stop Rabbit performed the series' ending theme song "Shizuka na Kaze".
 Funimation licensed the series.
 Following Sony's acquisition of Crunchyroll, the series was moved to Crunchyroll.

 Reception

 Previews

 Anime News Network (ANN) had three editors review the first episode of the anime: Richard Eisenbeis was critical of the "meta-commentary" referencing RPG video games that's either a fourth wall breaking gag or implies technology is being used in its fantasy setting but was intrigued by how the house-hunting content will sustain a whole season; Caitlin Moore was initially positive during the opening minutes but criticized Letty for being an insufferable character, the repetitive humor and the "extremely limited" animation for making it a "pretty boring" viewing experience.
 She concluded that: "At the very least, it's gentle and harmless, unlikely to upset or offend even the most sensitive viewers."
 The third reviewer, Rebecca Silverman, praised it for being a good series prologue that contains humorous scenarios and designs that transfer from its source material into animation very well, concluding that: "This series stands to be a lot of fun, the fantasy and real estate mashup you didn't know you needed.
 I'm definitely looking forward to seeing more."